Poets&Quants Top Business Schools

 ETHICS-FOCUSED CURRICULUM

-Students can choose from 10 majors including Accounting, Business Management, Entrepreneurial Management, Experience Design and Management, Finance, Global Supply Chain Management, Human Resource Management, Information Systems, Marketing, and Strategic Management.
+Students can choose from 10 undergraduate programs including Accounting, Business Management, Entrepreneurial Management, Experience Design & Management, Finance, Global Supply Chain Management, Human Resource Management, Information Systems, Marketing, and Strategic Management.
+And while every business school talks about ethics, Marriott builds it into the curriculum: MSB 390: Ethics for Management appears across undergraduate program requirements.

-Marriott alumni have a positive outlook on the quality of their education.
-When asked to rate the quality of teaching in Marriott business courses, 2018 alumni gave a strong 9.2 average rating.
-Additionally, alumni rated Marriott faculty availability for informal discussions and mentoring outside of class at a 9.1 average rating.
+Marriott alumni have long spoken highly of the classroom experience.
+When asked to rate the quality of teaching in Marriott business courses, 2018 alumni gave a 9.2 average rating, while faculty availability for informal discussions and mentoring outside class received a 9.1 average rating [unverified].

 VALUABLE WORK EXPERIENCE